kanadb004/Web-Programming/README.md

 # Web-Programming

-Clone the repo in your machine using
+Clone this repo in your machine using
 ```
 git clone https://github.com/kanadb004/Web-Programming.git
 ```